 You must also realize that continuing to take anti-blood clotting medication after the completion of your tattoo could further prolong the time in which it can take for your wound to begin to heal.

-This continuous bleeding can also cause more of a mess on clothing, bedding, and sofas etc for longer periods of time.
+This continuous bleeding can also cause more of a mess on clothing, bedding and sofas, etc. for longer periods of time.
 More bleeding also increases the risk of purging out the embedded tattoo ink, leaving pigment dropout.

 Higher risk of infection

 As mentioned above, medication such as aspirin can prevent a tattoo from clotting as effectively.
 This means that the tattooed skin will remain open and more susceptible to bacterial infections for a longer period of time.

 For this reason, you will have to be much more careful in order to ensure that your tattoo remains as clean as possible.

 More expensive tattooing sessions